The Countryside Code outlines the rights and responsibilities of landowners and managers with regard to Public Rights of Way that cross their land.

 - When a tree or branch has come down on a Public Right of Way it is the landowner/manager’s responsibility to clear the debris.

 - If works need to be undertaken on a tree, a Temporary Path Closure needs to be in place; check to ensure the trees concerned are not subject to a Tree Preservation Order (TPO).

-- Any branches overhanging a right of way should not obstruct users, and have a minimum height clearance of 3.75 metres on bridleways.
+- Any branches overhanging a Public Right of Way should not obstruct users, and have a minimum height clearance of 3.75 metres on bridleways.